 Steiner was actually mistaken when he claimed that Anthroposophy had become a relatively large movement.

-After the ascent of National Socialism in Germany, several American scholars contributed an annotated English-language edition of MEIN KAMPF.
-In one footnote, they referred to Steiner, grouping him among mountebanks who thrived in the chaotic conditions prevailing throughout Germany after World War I. These educated men had heard of Steiner, yet his “large movement” was so small that they confused it with anthropology and they misspelled Steiner’s name: “Extraordinary phenomena [related to hysteria]...were numerous during the post-War years [in Germany] — e.g., the curious 'healer' of Hamburg, Häuser, who was followed by immense crowds; the Bibelforscher (Bible Students) who raised tides of adventistic emotion in Silesia and elsewhere; and Rudolph [sic] Steiner, the anthropologist [sic], who built houses resembling trees; etc.” — Adolf Hitler, MEIN KAMPF (Reynal & Hitchcock, 1940 - copyright 1939, Houghton Mifflin, published by arrangement with Houghton Mifflin), footnote on p.
+After the ascent of National Socialism in Germany, several American scholars contributed to an annotated English-language edition of MEIN KAMPF.
+In one footnote, they referred to Steiner, grouping him among mountebanks who thrived in the chaotic conditions prevailing throughout Germany after World War I. The scholars had heard of Steiner, but his “large movement” was so small that they confused it with anthropology and they misspelled Steiner’s name: “Extraordinary phenomena...were numerous during the post-War years [in Germany] — e.g., the curious 'healer' of Hamburg, Häuser, who was followed by immense crowds; the Bibelforscher (Bible Students) who raised tides of adventistic emotion in Silesia and elsewhere; and Rudolph [sic] Steiner, the anthropologist [sic], who built houses resembling trees; etc.” — Adolf Hitler, MEIN KAMPF (Reynal & Hitchcock, 1940 - copyright 1939, Houghton Mifflin, published by arrangement with Houghton Mifflin), footnote on p.
 467. Presumably Steiner would not have been happy to be mentioned anywhere in MEIN KAMPF, an particularly not in this pejorative manner.

 Today Anthroposophy remains a borderline cult, but its harmful potential increases as the Waldorf school movement spreads.